IMSoley/tasawwuf/README.md

 * Reliance of the Traveller: A Classic Manual of Islamic Sacred Law
 * Etiquette With the Quran

+### Shaykh Azad Rasool

+* Turning Toward the Heart: Awakening to the Sufi Way: Forty Questions and Answers
+* The Search for Truth: The Life &Teaching Methods of the Indian Sufi Shaykh Maulvi Muhammad Saeed Khan

+### Camille Adams Helminski

+* Words from the East
+* Happiness Without Death: Desert Hymns
+* The Light of Dawn: Daily Readings from the Holy Qur'an
+* Women of Sufism: A Hidden Treasure

 ### Others

 * Realities of Sufism by Shaykh Abd al-Qadir Isa [[Amazon](https://amzn.to/2NU08UC)]
 * Pure Gold from the Words of Sayyidi Abd al-Aziz al-Dabbagh [[Amazon](https://amzn.to/3b5jUp1), [PDF](http://data.nur.nu/Kutub/English/Ibriz_transl-O-Kane-J-and-Bernd-Radtke-2007-Pure-Gold-From-the-Words-of-Sayyidi-Abd-Al-Aziz-Al-Dabbagh.pdf)]
 * The Book Of Remembrances [Kitab Al-Adhkar] by Imam Al-Nawawi [[Amazon](https://amzn.to/3by3C7g), [PDF](https://archive.org/download/the-book-of-remembrances-kitab-al-adhkar/The%20Book%20Of%20Remembrances%20%5BKitab%20Al-Adhkar%5D.pdf)]
 * Virtues of The Prayers for Forgiveness by Imam Hasan al-Basri [[Amazon](https://amzn.to/2ZXHlKR), [PDF](http://www.zawiyah.org/zawiyah/PDFs/Prayers%20For%20Forgiveness.pdf)]
+* A Map of the Divine Subtle Faculty: The Concept of Qalb (Heart) in Classical and Contemporary Islamic Scholarship [[Amazon](https://amzn.to/3uUGkBx), [PDF](https://acuresearchbank.acu.edu.au/download/fb9270b6adabc8cc07288367cc1fdb0e6c823a11d7c814a3c86da693eb02e200/1808508/65080_downloaded_stream_305.pdf)]
 * The Life, Personality and Writings of al-Junayd [[Amazon](https://amzn.to/3bEBJKW), [PDF](https://archive.org/download/TheLifePersonalityAndWritingsOfAlJunaydDrHAbdelKader/The-Life-Personality-and-Writings-of-Al-Junayd-Dr-H-Abdel-Kader.pdf)]
 * The Purification of the Soul by Ahmad Farid [[Amazon](https://amzn.to/2ZHffmV), [PDF](https://www.missionislam.com/knowledge/books/PurificationOfTheSoul.pdf)]
 * The History of Hayy Ibn Yaqzan [[PDF](http://www.muslimphilosophy.com/books/hayy.pdf)]